yanminhui/tinylog/README.md

 ## Design goals

 Thare are myriads of logging libraries of C++ out there.
-Many of them have extensive functionality，the often complex configuration, and provide interfaces in a shared library.
+Many of them have extensive functionality, often complex configuration, and provide interfaces in a shared library.
 Our class had these design goals:

-- **Trivial integration**： Our whole code consistes of a single header file [`tinylog.hpp`](https://github.com/yanminhui/tinylog/tree/master/include/tinylog.hpp).
+- **Trivial integration**: Our whole code base consistes of a single header file [`tinylog.hpp`](https://github.com/yanminhui/tinylog/tree/master/include/tinylog.hpp).
 That's it.
-No library, no subject, no dependencies, no complex build system.
+No library, no dependencies, no complex build system.

-- **Custom output sink**：Customizing ouput sink by inheriting from the class `basic_sink`.
-Console color sink and file sink is avaliable by default.
+- **Custom output sink**: Customize output sink by inheriting from the class `basic_sink`.
+Console color sink and file sink are available by default.

 - **Custom layout**: You can specify your own layout specifiers.
 In order to do that you can use template parameters in output sinks.

-- **Formatting**：Logging like `printf` is available.
+- **Formatting**: Logging like `printf` is available.
 This is done by using `l[w]printf` marcos.
-Logging like `std::cout` is recommanded.
+Logging like `std::cout` is recommended.

-- **STL logging**：You can log your STL template including most containers，and containers may be supported in other libraries.
+- **STL logging**: You can log STL template classes including most containers, and containers may be supported in other libraries.

-- **Memory dump**：Dump bytes stream by using `hexdump`.
+- **Memory dump**: Dump byte streams by using `hexdump`.

-- **Internationalized**：`wchar_t` and `char` string output is supported.
+- **Internationalized**: `wchar_t` and `char` string output is supported.

-- **Thread and type safe**：By default thread-safety is enabled, you can disbled it  by defining `TINYLOG_USE_SINGLE_THREAD`.
+- **Thread and type safe**: By default thread-safety is enabled, you can disable it by defining `TINYLOG_USE_SINGLE_THREAD`.

 ## Supported compilers